jbetancur/react-data-table-component/README.md

 ```

 ## Theming
-Under Development

-The curent default Theme is very "material".
-Near term plans are to have 3 built-in prop selectable themes (none, bootstrap, material).

-You can override or replace the current theme using the `customTheme` prop
+You can override or replace the default theme using the `customTheme` prop.
+Internally, this just deep merges your theme with the default theme.

 For Example: